haskus/haskus-manual/source/eadt/safe_pattern_matching.rst

    data EvenF a l = EvenF a l deriving (Functor) data OddF a l  = OddF a l deriving (Functor)

-   eadtPat 'EvenF "Even"
+   eadtPattern 'EvenF "Even"
-   eadtPat 'OddF  "Odd"
+   eadtPattern 'OddF  "Odd"

    instance (Show a) => MyShow' (EvenF a) where
       myShow' (EvenF a l) = show a ++ " {even} : " ++ l